pjakiela/ECON379/exercises/E5-DD2.md

 ```
 gen high_exposure = meantba>=`cutoff' if tba!=.
 ```
-you will end up setting hig_exposure to one for all post-treatment observations.
+you will end up setting `high_exposure` to one for all post-treatment observations.
 You don't want to do that!
 Modify the code so that you only define `high_exposure` for births where the `meantba` variable is non-missing.